Geometry and analysis of contact instantons and entanglement of Legendrian links I: Introduction

 Let $H = H(t,x)$ be a time-dependent Hamiltonian.
-We say $u: \R \times [0,1] \to M$ is a \emph{$X_H$-perturbed Legendrian Floer trajectory} if it satisfies \be \ee where the function $g_H: \R\times [0,1] \to \R$ is defined by \be g_H(t,x) := g_{\psi_H^1 (\psi_H^t)^{-1}}(u(t,x)). \ee \end{defn} Here we refer to Subsection \ref{subsec:gauge-transformation} for the explanation and the perspective of the transformation $u \mapsto \overline u$ where
+We say $u: \R \times [0,1] \to M$ is a \emph{$X_H$-perturbed Legendrian Floer trajectory} if it satisfies \be \ee where the function $g_H: \R\times [0,1] \to \R$ is defined by \be g_H(t,x) := g_{(\psi_H^1 (\psi_H^t)^{-1})^{-1}}(u(t,x)). \ee \end{defn} Here we refer to Subsection \ref{subsec:gauge-transformation} for the explanation and the perspective of the transformation $u \mapsto \overline u$ where

 which we apply above in \eqref{eq:gHu-intro}.
 This kind of coordinate change from the \emph{dynamical version} to the \emph{intersection theoretic version} of the Floer homology has been systematically utilized by the present author in the symplectic Floer theory.
 (See \cite{oh:dmj,oh:cag,oh:dmj} and the book \cite[Section 12.7]{oh:book2}.).
 To motivate this transformation, we will provide the general perspective associated to it in Subsection \ref{subsec:gauge-transformation}.
+In Subsection \ref{subsec:nonautonomous-gauge}, we will also provide the parametric version of the gauge transformation of perturbed contact instanton equations which enters in our proof of the Theorem \ref{thm:shelukhin-intro}.